Add a recipe

-Baker's percentage and pizza calculator, your own recipes, step-by-step baking with timers and a baking journal.
+Baker's percentage calculator, AI recipe import, step-by-step baking with timers and sourdough starter care.
 Your baking companion with all the tools.

 The most advanced bread calculator with three modes: base flour, target dough weight, or piece division.
 Built-in preferment support for poolish, biga, and sourdough starter with water-content tracking.